oroinc/documentation/commerce/configuration_guide/landing_commerce/product/products/related_products/global_related_products.rst

      .. note:: Some related products may be hidden by the visibility settings.
 If the list of related products still exceeds the limit, only the specified number of items (top of the list) will be shown.

    * **Minimum Items** --- The minimum number of related products that may be shown to the buyer.
-If the actual number of products is less than this value, the related products section is hidden in the front store for the product.
+If the actual number of products is less than this value, the related products section is hidden in the storefront for the product.
    * **Show Add Button** --- Enables a buyer to order a related product from the related products section in the main product details.
 When the option is disabled, a buyer needs to open the related product details before they can add it to the shopping list.

      **Show Add Button is Enabled**